UBCFormulaElectric/Git-Playground/README.md

 > If you forget to add the issue ID to the commit message, you can simply update the commit message by entering `git commit --amend -m "<New commit msg>"` and force-pushing the updated commit by entering `git push -f`.

 11. Create a PR by pressing "Create pull request" in the issue's detail section.
-You can also do it manually on GitHub.
+You can also accomplish this on GitHub.

 12. Verify in Jira that 1 PR is open in the Development issue field.
 Your issue's status should have automatically transitioned from "In Progress" to "Under Review".
 You should also see a comment in the activity section confirming this status transition.